lenmor-invoicesimple/monorepo-test-2/README.md

 ---

-1. Merge your feature branch

-2. Create a new branch from master `git checkout -b release/<changed-package>@<new-version>`
+1. Create a new branch from master `git checkout -b release/<changed-package>@<new-version>`

-3. Manually set the new version in `package.json` for desired package
+2. Manually set the new version in `package.json` for desired package

-4. Update dependencies within `is-packages` accordingly
+3. Update dependencies within `is-packages` accordingly

-5. CD into the individual package dir and run `yarn build` for each package you're releasing
+4. CD into the individual package dir and run `yarn build` for each package you're releasing

-6. commit the changes.
+5. commit the changes.

-7. CD back into root of is-packages and run `npx lerna publish from-package`.
+6. CD back into root of is-packages and run `npx lerna publish from-package`.
 This will publish all the packages with modified `package.json` version.

-8. Save, commit, add tag `git tag "@invoice-simple/<changed-package>@<new-version>"`
+7. Save, commit, add tag `git tag "@invoice-simple/<changed-package>@<new-version>"`

-9. Push to remote origin, include tags `git push origin --tags`
+8. Push to remote origin, include tags `git push origin --tags`

-10. Open a PR for the branch
+9. Open a PR for the branch

+10. merge once approved

 ## Adding a new package